bendwild/afromedica/content/Policy/policy.md

 - **Events** and collaborative opportunities

-> [!ATTENTION] Interested in contributing?
+> [!attention]+ Interested in contributing?
 >  Reach out to policy@afromedica.be to propose an idea or share your initiative!